vfscalfani/rdkit_draw2DG/README.md

 ## TODO

 1. more testing
+2. add some more descriptive comments in code
-2. error handling for incorrect input
+3. error handling for incorrect input
-3. make the name and heading columns in SMILES file optional
+4. make the name and heading columns in SMILES file optional
-4. make name labels in drawings optional and allow selection of a specific column for the labels
+5. make name labels in drawings optional and allow selection of a specific column for the labels
-5. add option to align molecules by common template
+6. add option to align molecules by common template